Curriculum Detail - Kindergarten

 • Develop a foundation for digital citizenship and responsible use by discussing online safety

-• Introduce and practice appropriate use of digital learning tools that foster collaboration, creativity, and authentic audiences, such as iPads, Beebots and Dash
+• Explore and practice appropriate use of digital learning tools that foster collaboration, creativity and authentic audiences, such as iPads, Beebots and Dash robots

 • Introduce coding topics and skills, such as sequencing, conditionals and events